 Activating the StreetWise Bridge

-• Additionally, job seekers have support from our Talent Services team who connect them with open jobs and internships.
+• Direct support from our Talent Services team, who connect job seekers with open roles and internships

 This third phase supports graduates with ongoing mentorship, advancement, and skills for life.